Banana-Pecan Caramel Tart

 - In a large bowl stir together flour, the 1 tablespoon sugar, nutmeg, and salt.
 Using a pastry blender, cut in the 1/2 cup butter until mixture resembles coarse crumbs.
 Stir in the ice water, 1 tablespoon at a time, just until dough starts to form.
 Knead gently for four to five strokes.
 Cover and chill for at least 1 hour or until dough is easy to handle.

 - On a lightly floured surface roll dough into a 12-inch circle.
 Transfer pastry to a 10-inch tart pan.
 Press pastry into fluted side of pan trim pastry even with rim.
 Freeze for 20 minutes.

 - Preheat oven to 400 degrees F. Prick bottom and side of pastry with a fork.
-Line pastry with double thickness of aluminum foil.
+Line pastry with double thickness of Reynolds Wrap(R) Aluminum Foil.
 Place on a baking sheet.
 Bake about 15 minutes or until pastry is set.
 Remove the aluminum foil.
 Bake about 10 minutes more or until pastry is light golden brown.
 Cool on a wire rack.
 Reduce oven temperature to 350 degrees F.

 - Place sliced banana in baked pastry shell.
 Top with pecans.
 In a small bowl combine eggs, the 1/2 cup sugar, melted butter, and vanilla.
 Carefully pour over banana and pecans.

 - Bake about 30 minutes or until filling is set and slightly puffed.
 Cool on a wire rack for 30 minutes.
 If desired, drizzle with caramel topping and serve with ice cream.